bjmyers/prtp/docs/_build/html/_sources/combination.rst.txt

 When we were looking at in-place motion, each component was rotated about its center.
 But now we are rotating each component about a point.
 Obviously, we need to define a rotation point in order to perform bulk rotations.
 This is done with the function defineRotationPoint() function, which takes the following arguments:

 * x,y,z - The x, y, and z positions of the rotation point, respectively.
 They all default to 0 mm.
-   * These arguments must all be in units of length, see the section on astropy units
+   * These arguments must all be in units of length, see the section on :ref:`Astropy Units <units-top>`

 Example: